Animal Care Committees terms of reference

 ii. ensuring adequate animal care and management of the animal facilities, in particular by verifying that there is a person clearly designated to be in charge of animal care and management of the animal facilities, who should be a member of the ACC (see Section 1), and who should keep the other ACC members updated on the activities within the animal facilities.
 Special arrangements may be made for IRAP-supported research where it may be unnecessary for the person in charge of animal care and management to serve on the ACC;

 iii. the training and qualifications of animal users and animal care personnel; animal users should receive appropriate training according to the CCAC guidelines on: institutional animal user training, 1999, either within the institution or through the programs of other institutions;

-iv. an occupational health and safety program for those involved in animal care and use, in collaboration with the Portfolio, Branch or Program 's authorities on occupational health and safety, that will appropriately protect all those who may be affected by animal-based work, according to CCAC guidelines (see Chapter VIII of Volume 1 (2nd Edition, 1993) of the CCAC Guide or the most recent CCAC guidance on occupational health and safety);
+iv. an occupational health and safety program for those involved in animal care and use, in collaboration with the Research Centre, Branch or Program 's authorities on occupational health and safety, that will appropriately protect all those who may be affected by animal-based work, according to CCAC guidelines (see Chapter VIII of Volume 1 (2nd Edition, 1993) of the CCAC Guide or the most recent CCAC guidance on occupational health and safety);

 v. standards of husbandry, facilities and equipment;